oversanya/ESG_rating_prediction/README.md

-# ESG rating using NLP conceptions and Machine Learning models
+# ESG rating using NLP
 Web parser for a team course project.
 HSE CS AMI students '26